oroinc/documentation/user_guide/marketing_tracking.rst

 --------------------

-1. Go to *Marketing --> Tracking Websites* page and click :guilabel:`Create Tracking Website` button in the top right corner to get yo the *"Create Tracking Website"* form.
+1. Go to *Marketing --> Tracking Websites* page and click :guilabel:`Create Tracking Website` button in the top right corner to get to the *"Create Tracking Website"* form.

 .. image:: ./img/marketing/tracking_general.png